onap/so/docs/developer_info/instantiate/instantiation/index.rst

 .. toctree::
    :maxdepth: 2

-   using ONAP VID Portal with "A La Carte" method <./vid/index.rst>
    using ONAP UUI Portal with "e2eServiceInstance" method <./uui/index.rst>
    using ONAP NBI REST API (TM Forum) <./nbi/index.rst>
    using ONAP SO REST API with "A La Carte" method <./so1/index.rst>